billthefarmer/ffts-android/README.md

 premise that you build your library for your proposed use, rather than build it to cope with different ARM processors.
 I've got around this by building two libraries and determining which to load at run time.
-This reuires a third library just to check the processor.
+This requires a third library just to check the processor.